GhostWriters/DockSTARTer/docs/basics/command-line-usage.md

 sudo ds -c
 ```

 This script verifies the dependencies above and installs or updates them as needed, then creates a file `~/.docker/compose/docker-compose.yml` based on the variables you configured in your `~/.docker/compose/.env` file.
-The generator script will prompt to run your selected containers after creating the file.
+The generator script will run your selected containers after creating the file.

 We encourage you to have a look at the generated `docker-compose.yml` file, however if you wish to make changes please consider using overrides.
 Please review the [Technical Info](https://dockstarter.com/advanced/technical-info) and [Overrides / Introduction](https://dockstarter.com/overrides/introduction) pages.